alesstimec/macaroon/README.md

 	ThirdPartyPublicKey []byte `json:",omitempty"`
 	FirstPartyPublicKey []byte `json:",omitempty"`
 	Nonce               []byte `json:",omitempty"`
-	Id                  []byte
+	Id                  string
 }
 ```

 ThirdPartyCaveatId defines the format of a third party caveat id.
 If
 ThirdPartyPublicKey is non-empty, then both FirstPartyPublicKey and Nonce must
-be set, and the id will have been encrypted with the third party key.
-If not,
+be set, and the id will have been encrypted with the third party public key and
+base64-encoded.

-the Id holds an id
+If not, the Id holds an id that was created by the third party.